epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 To request a new project, `this form <https://www.hpc.cam.ac.uk/form/srcp-resource-request>`__ needs to be completed.
 The following responses are suggested for standard EPIC Norfolk projects but could be changed if needed:

 1. Section 1 – SRCP Platform.
-Select "New project" and "vHPC" (or "Windows").
+Select "New project" and "vHPC".
 For vHPC the platform id is b864dfnfpqj
 2. Section 5 – Create a Project.
 The project name is will be the folder name, the suggested format is ``year_month_initials_ENDRnumber`` where initials are for the person doing the research.
 The description can be taken from the ENDR form.
 3. Section 6 – Project Managers.
 Select "Yes".
 4. Section 7 – Software Requirements.
 Enter "N/A".